 New technologies to position us at the forefront in the sector

 Digital innovation is a keyword and a priority for our management.
 Through new technologies we have the opportunity to give a “digital identity” to the network.
 This is the industrial Internet of Things (IoT): numerous sensors distributed across the network that can communicate and interact with each other and with the outside environment to provide information and make decisions, for example to regulate certain operating parameters.
 Digitisation will therefore allow predictive maintenance - acting before the problems arise - to be carried out, and also give the sales companies more information on gas consumption by the end customers.
 Digital technologies are also transforming how our technicians work.
 They can now perform a variety of activities in the field which until a short time ago required their presence in the office.
 We are taking our first steps into this realm, also profiting from benefits offered by the Public Cloud.

-The Digital Factory, which will be launched in the last quarter of 2018, will be the real engine for the digitalization of business processes: multifunctional teams will develop IT solutions in Agile and Time-Boxed mode.
+The Digital Factory, launched in November 2018, will be the real engine for the digitalization of business processes: multifunctional teams will develop IT solutions in Agile and Time-Boxed mode.